 Get the right equipment

 If you’ve never done much cooking before, your kitchen may need a few extra supplies before you get started.
 Cooking vessels like frying pans, saucepans, baking trays, and a casserole dish are essential, and you can often get most of these in a set for convenience.
+You could also get an air fryer, but that is optional.
 You’ll also need utensils for handling food, such as a spatula and serving spoon.
 As your cooking expertise becomes more advanced, you will soon discover other items you need, but as long as you’re equipped with the basics, you’ll have everything you need to kick off.

 It will take a while before you’re able to experiment with dishes like a professional chef.
 In the early stages, the best way to get to grips with cooking is to follow recipes.
 It’s an easy way to build up your confidence in the kitchen, and as long as you follow it to the letter, it’s hard to go wrong.
 Do some research and find a simple cookbook you like the look of.
 Alternatively, there are millions of great recipes available for free online.
 Try this delicious and easy bacon and bean soup from Yellow Bliss Road.